Author: MaryRose Carlow

 These two students interviewed a resident of Jewell Place, Lt.
 Colonel Glen Fisher, and put together a presentation for him on his 98th birthday!

 Lt.
-Colonel Fisher is a World War 2 veteran who has many military accomplishments.
+Colonel Fisher is a World War II veteran with many military accomplishments.
 These students set up an interview, with the help of the Prince of Peace Ladies Organization, with Mr. Fisher where they asked him many questions about his life and his military background.

-They then put together a slide show presentation and presented it to many residents and staff members at Jewell Place, along with the members of the Prince of Peace Ladies Organization.
+They then put together a slideshow presentation and presented it to many residents and staff members at Jewell Place, along with members of the Prince of Peace Ladies Organization.
 During their presentation, Mr. Fisher was presented with a plaque to honor his service and accomplishments as a cake to celebrate his birthday.
 A job well done by Zachary and Kira!

 The schools accomplish this educational mission through the responsible use of resources generously shared by parents, faculty, parishioners and the larger community.